 • Salt Lake City

-With the new aircraft, passengers from Berlin can enjoy unprecedented comfort on the transatlantic flight and easily connect to Delta's extensive destination network.
+With the new aircraft, passengers from Berlin can enjoy unparalleled comfort on their transatlantic flight and easily connect to Delta's extensive network.

-The 767-400ER is also rare among aviation enthusiasts.
+The 767-400ER is also a rare model among aviation enthusiasts.

-Unlike other models in the series (like the 767-300), only a limited number of units were produced, and it was not marketed extensively.
+Unlike other models in the series (such as the 767-300), only a limited number of units were produced, and it was not widely marketed.

-With its entry into regular operation on the Berlin to New York route, Delta continues to distinguish itself in the competitive market by offering a combination of reliability, comfort, and advanced technology – alongside a luxurious experience for passengers.
+With its entry into regular service on the Berlin to New York route, Delta continues to differentiate itself in the competitive market, offering a combination of reliability, comfort, and advanced technology—alongside a luxury experience for passengers.

 This move fits well with the strategy of Berlin Brandenburg Airport (BER) to expand direct connections with North America and strengthen its position as a central hub for international aviation.